 Pesto Ravioli with Spinach & Tomatoes

-Mediterranean Ravioli with Artichokes & Olives
+Spinach Ravioli with Artichokes & Olives

 Store-bought spinach ravioli and a handful of basic pantry items are all you need to get a healthy dinner on the table in 15 minutes.
 Ingredients like oil-packed sun-dried tomatoes, briny Kalamata olives and toasty pine nuts help to build big flavor fast.
 If you can't find frozen artichokes, swap in a 15-ounce can (just be sure to drain and rinse them well).